 What to Include in Your Advertorials

-The reason the sale price is left off of some marketing materials is that real estate agents want to capture as many leads as possible, whether the home is in a particular buyer’s price range or not.
-In fact, sometimes these interested buyers call in without an agent, something that will land your agent an extra client.
+The reason the sale price is left off some marketing materials is that real estate agents want to capture as many leads as possible, whether the home is in a particular buyer’s price range or not.
+Sometimes these interested buyers call in without an agent, something that will land your agent an extra client.
 That might be good for the real estate agent, but leaving the price off of marketing materials typically causes more harm than benefit.

 When the ultimate goal of any home sale is to land one interested, well-qualified buyer, only the tactic of providing as much information as possible is likely to land that buyer.
 By filling in all of the information gaps and removing any uncertainty from the process, you can quickly filter out the buyers that will ultimately prove not to be interested in the property from those with genuine interest.

 Transparency in Marketing Materials

 There can also be a temptation in marketing materials to either downplay a negative aspect of the home or to blatantly lie about the state of a particular property.

 It is a natural tendency to want to highlight only the positive aspects of a property, but it also represents a disservice to the buyer.
 A better way to confront a potential problem with a home is to get an estimate on fixing whatever it is that is not up to par.
 That way, when it comes time to negotiate seriously with a potential buyer, you will be better prepared to do so and can more quickly work out a settlement agreeable to both sides.

 Overall, your goal should be to remove all uncertainty about your home.
 That can only be done by providing a complete set of information about your property to prospective buyers.
 There can sometimes be a temptation to leave information out of a listing description or flyer text to prompt extra interaction with prospective buyers.
 However, this tactic more often benefits your real estate agent than you and can even become a deterrent to some interested buyers.